Stereocilia (inner ear): Current research

 Sound above a certain decibel level can cause permanent damage to inner ear stereocilia.
-New research has shown that the damage can possibly be reversed if we can repair or recreate some of the proteins in the stereocilia.
+New research has shown that the damage can possibly be reversed if we can repair or re-create some of the proteins in the stereocilia.
 In this study, scientists used zebrafish to examine the motion of proteins within live ear cells using a confocal microscope.
-This has shown that proteins in stereocilia move quickly, indicating that the movement of the proteins within the hair cells may be a very important factor to maintaining the integrity of the hair bundles in the inner ear.
-Further research found myosin and actin, two proteins that are important for cell movement, move very quickly.
+This has shown that proteins in stereocilia move quickly, indicating that the movement of the proteins within the hair cells may be a very important factor in maintaining the integrity of the hair bundles in the inner ear.
+Further research found that myosin and actin, two proteins important for cell movement, move very quickly.
 Fascin 2b, a protein involved in actin cross-linking, moves even faster.
 Constant movement of proteins within cells, along with replacement and readjustment, helps cells repair damage.
 The fast movement of these proteins has changed our understanding of stereocilia and indicates that proteins within stereocilia are not immobile and static.
 Further research hopes to investigate manipulating protein dynamics to restore human hearing function after damage.